Apaczer/fceu/out_gp2x/readme.txt

 ------------------------------------------------------------------

 Version 0.4 has partial FCM movie support.
 Most of the movies desync due to different timing, but some of them can be played.
+Note that 'accurate renderer' option solves some desync problems.
 There is only playback support.
 Files should be placed in the ROMs directory along with the ROMs themselves.
 Naming is the same as for IPS patches (see previous section), buf use .fcm extension instead of .ips.